naniwa23/eztpl/README.md

 ```
 ### default template placeholder

-eztpl has three different kinds of placeholders.
+eztpl has three different kinds of placeholders (can be set via options object).

 1. string placeholder